pforret/blog.splashing/_topic/city/monrovia.md

 ---
 # Monrovia

-Monrovia  is the capital city of the West African country of Liberia.
-Founded in 1822, it is located on Cape Mesurado on the Atlantic coast, and is the country's most populous city.
-As of the 2008 census, with 1,010,970 residents, it was home to 29% of Liberia’s total population.
-Monrovia is also the country’s economic, financial and cultural center.
-Its economy is primarily centered on its harbor and its role as the seat of Liberia's government.
+Monrovia ( is the capital city of the West African country of Liberia.
+Founded in 1822, it is located on Cape Mesurado on the Atlantic coast and as of the 2008 census had  1,010,970 residents, home to 29% of Liberia’s total population.
+As the nation's primate city, Monrovia is the country's economic, financial and cultural center;  its economy is primarily centered on its harbor and its role as the seat of Liberian government.

 ## Unsplash photos